 Workplace discrimination is illegal in Massachusetts and under federal law.
 It creates a toxic work environment, and even more importantly, it is morally wrong.
 But even though discrimination is clearly unlawful, it isn’t always easy to prove.
 That doesn’t mean you don’t have a case, that your situation is hopeless, or that you simply have to accept discrimination as a fact of life.
 On the contrary, people successfully fight back against hostile and discriminatory workplace conditions all the time.

-What it does mean, however, is that it is in your best interest to get an experienced Worcester Employee Discrimination Attorney on your side.
+What it does mean, however, is that it is in your best interest to get an experienced Worcester Employee Discrimination Lawyer on your side.
 At MA Employment Lawyers, we spend every day fighting for the rights of mistreated employees like you.
-Our trusted team of Worcester employee discrimination lawyers has a combined 40 years of experience in fighting back against bias, prejudice, harassment, and unfair treatment in Worcester, Massachusetts workplaces.
+Our trusted team of Worcester employee discrimination attorneys has a combined 40 years of experience in fighting back against bias, prejudice, harassment, and unfair treatment in Worcester, Massachusetts workplaces.

 What Is Employment Discrimination?